drakkan/sftpgo/docs/eventmanager.md

 - `User quota reset`.
 The quota used by users will be updated based on current usage.
 - `Folder quota reset`.
 The quota used by virtual folders will be updated based on current usage.
 - `Transfer quota reset`.
 The transfer quota values will be reset to `0`.
+- `Data retention check`.
+You can define per-folder retention policies.

 The following placeholders are supported: